frnck37/autolamp/README.md

 #The secure installation of MySQL starts automatically at the end of the script.
 Answer the questions as follows:

-Change the root password?
+"-Change the root password?
 Yes, then "0"

-Remove anonymous users?
+-Remove anonymous users?
 Yes

-Disallow root login remotely?
+-Disallow root login remotely?
 Yes

-Remove test database and access it?
+-Remove test database and access it?
 Yes

-Reload privilege tables now?
-Yes
+-Reload privilege tables now?
+Yes"

 #MySQL is installed and configured, with no password for root.
 Connect to verify and perform any operations you want.
 (See MySQL documentation.)